There are two major definitions of “rural” that the Federal government uses, along with many variants that are also

 The Census does not actually define “rural.”
 “Rural” encompasses all population, housing, and territory not included within an urban area.
 Whatever is not urban is considered rural.

 The Census recognizes that “densely settled communities outside the boundaries of large incorporated municipalities were just as ‘‘urban’’ as the densely settled population inside those boundaries.”
 Their definition does not follow city or county boundaries and so it is difficult sometimes to determine whether a particular area is considered urban or rural.
 Under this definition, about 21% of the US population in 2000 was considered rural but over 95% of the land area was classified as rural.
 In the 2010 Census 19.3% of the population was rural while over 95% of the land area is still classified as rural.

-The White House’s Office of Management and Budget (OMB) designates counties as Metropolitan, Micropolitan, or Neither.
+The White House Office of Management and Budget (OMB) designates counties as Metropolitan, Micropolitan, or Neither.
 A Metro area contains a core urban area of 50,000 or more population, and a Micro area contains an urban core of at least 10,000 (but less than 50,000) population.
 All counties that are not part of a Metropolitan Statistical Area (MSA) are considered rural.
 Micropolitan counties are considered non-Metropolitan or rural along with all counties that are not classified as either Metro or Micro.
 Under this definition about 17% of the population in 2000 was considered Non-Metro while 74% of the land area was contained in Non-Metro counties.
 After the 2010 Census, the Non-Metro population was 46.2 million people, about 15% of the total population and covered 72% of the land area of the country.
-For more information on Metro areas, see: United States Census Bureau Metropolitan and Micropolitan Statistical Areas Main The 2010 Census data has not yet been used to designate new Metro or Micro areas.
+For more information on Metro areas, see: United States Census Bureau Metropolitan and Micropolitan Statistical Areas Main.